 The Media

-The goal of combating local crime promotes better relations between the community, the police and the media.
-Through the Crime Stoppers program, the media has the opportunity to assist in resolving a criminal activity in addition to reporting the occurrence.
+The shared goal of combating local crime strengthens relationships between the community, the media, and the police.
+Through the Crime Stoppers program, the media plays a proactive role — not only reporting on criminal activity but also helping to solve it.

 The Police

-Crime on our communities requires innovative, effective programs which generate information for law enforcement agencies dealing with criminal activity.
-By encouraging greater public participation, the police have a better chance combating crime in our communities.
+Crime in our communities demands innovative and effective programs that generate valuable information for law enforcement agencies.
+By encouraging greater public participation, police are better equipped to combat criminal activity.

 Who Administers The Program?